shopware/docs/guides/plugins/plugins/storefront/add-custom-page.md

 The `EventDispatcherInterface` is of course necessary in order to fire an event later on.

-Every page loader should implement a `load` method, which is not mandatory, but common sense.
+Every page loader should implement a `load` method, which is not mandatory, but convention.
 You want your page loader to work like all the other page loaders, right?
 It should return an instance of your example page, in this case `ExamplePage`.
 Don't worry, we haven't created that one yet, it will be created in the next sections.
 So, the first thing it does is basically creating a `Page` instance, containing all necessary basic data, such as the footer etc.